 This Dog Groomer Level 3 course teaches the knowledge required to work in this rewarding and fun sector and helps people to launch their own grooming business so that they can provide excellent care to dogs on a daily basis.

 Much like humans, no dog is the same.
 They all have different coats, different temperaments so what might work for one dog might not work for another.
 In this Dog Groomer Level 3 course you’ll learn different techniques and how they work for different dogs.
 You will learn the techniques used by professional dog groomers to create a successful business.
-With this qualification you will learn all the skills required to become a professional dog groomer or just to look after that special four-legged friend at home.
+With this course you will learn all the skills required to become a professional dog groomer or just to look after that special four-legged friend at home.

 |Study time:||100 hours|